codeflux/iwish/README.markdown

 **IWHttpLib**

 There is one class you need to know: `IWHttpRequest`.
+Please take note that instances of this class should not be reused after each request.

 At its simplest form: